MartynaIwaniec/hangmanUG/README.md

 Now you can finally play the game!

 # Step 4 Start playing
-When you've sucessfully run the program, you should see the main manu:
+When you've successfully run the program, you should see the main menu:
 ![alt text](https://i.imgur.com/VUsnxXw.png "pic3")

 Please make sure to follow the instructions displayed on the screen throughout the game.